andrelandgraf/openimg/packages/node/README.md

 ## Features

 - `getImgResponse` request handler function to optimize images using sharp
-- `getImgPlaceholderFromStream` for generating low quality image placeholders from a Readable stream
+- `getImgPlaceholder` for generating low quality image placeholders from a Readable stream or image Buffer
+- `getImgMetadata` for retrieving the width, height, and format of an image from a Readable stream or image Buffer

 You can find the API reference for each function below.